GokaGokai/koe/README.md

 1- Download *koe.exe* from the <a href="https://github.com/GokaGokai/koe/releases">latest release</a>
 2- Open *koe.exe*
 3- Select the matching language voices that are available from your system
-(You download them with your PC Settings, Language)
+(If missing, download them in your PC Settings, Language)
 ```
 ------------------------------------------------
     koe